eudaemonic-one/eudaemonic-one/README.md

 ### Hi there 👋

-Hi, I am Rong Cui, currently a programmer based in New York, NY.
+Hi, I am Rong Cui, CMU ECE 21', currently a programmer based in New York, NY.

 From Pittsburgh, PA.
 Being eudaemonic everywhere.
 On the way toward a tasteful programmer and API designer.